This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 Identify Manual Entries in Inventory GL Accounts

-- Navigate to Menu > Accounting > General Ledger.
+- Navigate from Main Menu > Accounting > General Ledger.

 - At the list view, find all GL entries belonging to inventory-series accounts.